Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Empirical approach

 In the literature, the empirical specification for the reduced-form take-up model is usually motivated as follows \parencite[see, e.g.,][]{Blu88}.
 For any means-tested benefit, take-up ($P=1$) is assumed to be observed if the net level of utility from claiming the benefit exceeds the utility when not claiming the benefit; otherwise, the household will refrain from claiming the benefit ($P=0$).
 Formally,

-where $\mathbf{I}\left( \cdot \right) $ denotes the indicator function, $ U\left( \cdot \right) $ represents utility, $y$ is disposable income excluding the benefit entitlement,
+where $\mathbf{I}\left( \cdot \right) $ denotes the indicator function, $U\left( \cdot \right) $ represents utility, $y$ is disposable income excluding the benefit entitlement,

 which is given by the (positive) difference of household needs $\overline{b}\left( \mathbf{x}^{\ast }\right) $ and disposable income $y$ excluding the benefit.
-The household needs are a function of characteristics $\mathbf{x}^{\ast }$, which are assumed to affect utility only indirectly through their impact on the benefit entitlement.
-The disutility from claiming, $C\left( \mathbf{x}\right) $, is assumed to depend on observable household characteristics $\mathbf{x}$.
+The household needs are a function of characteristics $\mathbf{x}^{\ast }$, which are assumed to affect utility only indirectly through their impact on the benefit entitlement. \footnote{Equation~(\ref{eq:benefit}) is a stylised representation of the budget constraint: as written, the benefit closes the entire gap between needs and disposable income, which corresponds to a withdrawal rate of 100~percent.
+In practice, UB~II withdraws additional income at varying rates between 0~percent and 100~percent because of earned-income disregards (Section~\ref{sec:InstLit}).
+The entitlement used in the estimations, the relative income gap defined below, is computed by the microsimulation model under the actual statutory disregards rather than under the stylised expression in equation~(\ref{eq:benefit}).} The disutility from claiming, $C\left( \mathbf{x}\right) $, is assumed to depend on observable household characteristics $\mathbf{x}$.
 Besides the observed characteristics, it is probable that take-up is also influenced by unobserved characteristics.
-Assuming linear functions for $U\left( \cdot \right) $ and $ C\left( \cdot \right) $ results in
+Assuming linear functions for $U\left( \cdot \right) $ and $C\left( \cdot \right) $ results in

 where $\varepsilon _{1}$, $\varepsilon _{0}$, and $\varepsilon_{C} $ represent the household-specific unobservables, and $\mathbf{\alpha =}\left( \alpha _{0},\alpha _{1},\mathbf{\alpha }_{2}\right) $, $\mathbf{\beta =}\left( \beta _{0},\mathbf{\beta }_{1}\right) $ are coefficient vectors.